-The funding will extend the existing sea wall and build two new 70 metre rock groynes which are designed to capture sand as it drifts past and deposit it back on the beach.
+Stage one of the project will extend the existing sea wall and build two new 70 metre rock groynes which are designed to capture sand as it drifts along the beach.

-The new groynes, to be built early next year, will run perpendicular to the shoreline, south of the existing Milford Street revetment and to the south of Milford Creek.
+The new groynes, to be built early 2021, will run perpendicular to the shoreline, south of the existing Milford Street revetment and to the south of Milford Creek.

 Detailed engineering work, including wave and sediment transport modelling, has determined the location and design of the new infrastructure to ensure it is cost effective and will deliver results.

-Extensive community engagement on the issue of coastal erosion over several years has also been incorporated into the design, with strong local support for including new physical structures and ensure ongoing access to and along the foreshore.
+Extensive community engagement on the issue of coastal erosion over several years has also been incorporated into the design, with strong local support for including new physical structures whilst maintaining access to and along the foreshore.

 When the groynes are constructed beach nourishment will be used to prefill the beach on the up-drift side to minimise the impact of the groynes on the beach to the north.